joesb/helios360/content/deliver/service-delivery.md

 ### 1. Focus on user needs{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

-  Services are only effective where they respond to true users' needs, solving real problems.{.margin-inline-start-vlg .paragraph-narrow}
+  Services are only effective where they respond to true users' needs, solving real problems.{.padding-inline-start-vlg .paragraph-narrow}

 ### 2. Deliver iteratively{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}

   Deliver value to users fast, take feedback, make improvements.
-Repeat.{.margin-inline-start-vlg .paragraph-narrow}
+Repeat.{.padding-inline-start-vlg .paragraph-narrow}

 ### 3. Keep improving how the team works{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}

   Keep talking with the team to hear what's working and identify what's not.
-Agree ways to fix things, and do it.{.margin-inline-start-vlg .paragraph-narrow}
+Agree ways to fix things, and do it.{.padding-inline-start-vlg .paragraph-narrow}

 ### 4. Fail fast and learn quickly{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}

   Prevent major failures by making small failures first <u>and learning from them</u>.
-Demonstrate value to senior stakeholders by releasing regularly, with evaluation on key metrics.{.margin-inline-start-vlg .paragraph-narrow}
+Demonstrate value to senior stakeholders by releasing regularly, with evaluation on key metrics.{.padding-inline-start-vlg .paragraph-narrow}

 ### 5. Keep planning{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}

-  Use data and usage patterns to review the work and continually make plans with the delivery team for the next steps, based on progress and new insights.{.margin-inline-start-vlg .paragraph-narrow}
+  Use data and usage patterns to review the work and continually make plans with the delivery team for the next steps, based on progress and new insights.{.padding-inline-start-vlg .paragraph-narrow}

 ---